May 18, 2026

 • You must receive the lending pamphlet: You should receive a consumer rights pamphlet specifically stating the 36% interest cap and $25 monthly maximum fee.

 • Funding receipt: Once you receive approval, funds are sent via ACH, and you can set up a repayment.
-Remember, if a lender tries to withdraw from your bank account twice and fails, they are barred from making another attempt.
+Remember, if a lender tries to withdraw from your bank account twice and fails, they are barred from attempting again.

 Here are the main fees and cost caps you may encounter with payday loans in Virginia: